Sonny Ramaswamy: Career

 He was one of the signatories of Statement on AI Risk (2023) open letter.

 Family and personal life

-Ramaswamy is married to Gita Ramaswamy who previously served as professor of textiles, administrator and senior advisor to USDA's chief scientist.
-Their daughter Megha Ramaswamy is a professor of population health at University of Kansas Medical Center; Megha, her husband Andrew Park, emergency room physician at University of Kansas Medical Center Hospital, and their son Siddhartha reside in Kansas City, MO.
+Ramaswamy is married to Gita Ramaswamy, who previously served as a professor of textiles, administrator and senior advisor to USDA's chief scientist.
+They have a daughter, Megha Ramaswamy, who is Professor and Chair of Health Systems and Population Health at the University of Washington.